tendermint/rust-tsp/CONTRIBUTING.md

 There is no need to include the full link, as this will be added automatically during release.
 But please include the backslash and pound, eg. `\#2313`.

-Changelog entries should be ordered alphabetically according to the `module`, and numerically according to the pull-request number.
+Changelog entries should be numerically according to the pull-request number.

 Changes with multiple classifications should be doubly included (eg. a bug fix that is also a breaking change should be recorded under both).